Recently, there has been some confusion in differentiating the terms “white-label” and “private label”. Or, is there any difference at all…?

 Private label is a business model where a manufacturer of physical goods sells unbranded products to resellers who rebrand the products and sell them to end consumers.
 This manufacturer-reseller model is effective because it allows both the manufacturer and the reseller to specialize and avoid the costs of owning the entire value chain.

-I am going to commit a cardinal sin and cite a Wikipedia definition.
-(Sorry all past professors/teachers/educators)
+I am going to commit a cardinal sin and cite a Wikipedia definition (Sorry to all my past professors/teachers/educators.)

 The History of Private Label Brands

 Private labeling has been a major factor in the fashion industry over the years.
 It’s a common practice where retailers create their own brands with similar styles of clothing at a competitive price point (usually to offer a similar style of shirt or dress, but for a much cheaper cost.)
 The image below on the left is a Versace dress that retailed for $1,685, while Neiman Marcus offered a similar style for $130.
 While not exactly the same garment, you get my point.

 Private Label Examples

 Due to the private label business model, most of the most successful manufacturers in this space are not well known or recognizable to consumers.
 The resellers of these products instead get all of the brand recognition.

 Here is a list of the products that you will see the most often in a private label capacity:

 - Personal Care

 - Private labeling is generally bound to a market of physical products.
 If there’s something that you can hold in your hand, and you can slap your brand on it for reselling, then that’s a private label product.

 - Private labeling can also deal with large amounts of customization.
 When a reseller is purchasing a product from a private label manufacturer, quite often these manufacturers will customize the product or build an entirely unique product for certain resellers.
 What this means is that one private label manufacturer might make very different products for two different resellers or brands.